These healthy cinnamon rolls are made with whole grain spelt flour. Low in sugar, yeast-free, and less sugar than the classic version!

-The bread puffs up nicely, and the bake time is particular, so watch it if you make these.
+The bake time is particular, so watch it carefully.

 At 12 minutes, the bread is puffed, and the insides are doughy to the point of almost being undercooked, which is not necessarily a bad thing.
 As they sit for a minute or two, this improves.

 At 13 minutes, they are 98% fully cooked, but still doughy.
 I like mine at about 12.5 minutes. 🙂

 There is NO added sweetener in the dough portion of this recipe and only a modest amount of coconut sugar in the filling.

 This is a smaller batch recipe, suitable for about 3-4 people.
 Like I've mentioned before, small batch and single serve treats work better for us!

 For my husband, I make a glaze with organic powdered sugar and milk, but the kids and I generally eat these naked.